01609 779911 (24 hour switchboard)

 Around 1,100 staff are employed on the Friarage site which provides approximately 178 beds.

-We’re delighted to say that our joint plans with Macmillan Cancer Support to develop proposals for a new multi-million pound cancer centre at the Friarage Hospital have been approved by Hambleton District Council.
+We’re delighted to say that our joint plans with Macmillan Cancer Support for a new multi-million pound cancer centre at the Friarage Hospital have been approved by Hambleton District Council.

 North Yorkshire-based philanthropist Sir Robert Ogden is jointly funding the project with Macmillan.
 This is his third similar project in partnership with the charity.
 The building would be known as the Sir Robert Ogden Macmillan Centre.